-Students who do not meet minimum requirements for attendance and academic progress at an evaluation period are placed on warning until the next scheduled evaluation, and are eligible for financial aid while in the warning period.
-If, at the end of the warning period, the student has still not met both the attendance and academic requirements, the student will be deemed to not be making satisfactory progress and all financial aid will be terminated and the student may be subject to termination from the school.
+Students who do not meet minimum requirements for attendance and academic progress at an evaluation period are placed on warning until the next scheduled evaluation and are eligible for financial aid while in the warning period.
+The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
+If, at the end of the warning period, the student has still not met both the attendance and academic requirements, the student may be placed on probation and, if applicable, Title IV financial aid funds may be terminated and the student may be subject to termination from the school.
+Students will be notified of any evaluation that impacts eligibility for Title IV financial aid funds, if applicable.